 Salut are an instrumental electronica and dream pop trio from the Derbyshire Dales.
 They have released three albums to date - "Tricolore", "Etch And Etch Deep", and "There Is No Elsewhere".
 Their fourth album will be released this year.
 It's entitled "The General", and is the band's score for Buster Keaton's 1926 comedy classic of the same name.
 The record has 23 tracks and is 80 minutes long.

-can pick up an LP or CD of either of Haiku Salut's albums here.
+You can buy a CD copy of "The General", or an LP or CD of Haiku Salut's first two albums here.

 for Haiku Salut's debut album, "Tricolore":